-During the early part of 1935 an agreement was reached between the Soil Conservation Service of the U.S. Department of Agriculture and the California Institute of Technology which resulted in the establishment of a cooperative laboratory for the purpose of studying the hydraulic aspects of soil erosion and the flow characteristics of streams carrying suspended and bed loads.
-To house that part of the work to be carried out on the campus a one story building is in the process of erection.
-It will have a floor space of about 4500 square feet and will contain the equipment used in the study of the more fundamental aspects of the problem.
-This equipment will include: (a) A transportation flume designed to study primarily the flow of a fluid carrying a suspended load.
-It will be of the closed circuit type and will circulate both the water and the solids in suspension.
-It will be about 70 feet long and will have an adjustable gradient.
-The maximum rate of flow will be 5 cubic feet per second. (b) A flume for the study of rate of reduction of bed load.
-This will be also of the circulating type with a mechanical elevator for the larger particles of the bed material. (c) A glass-walled flume for special studies.
-In addition to this apparatus, the building will provide space for a fineness laboratory and shop space for the construction of models and instruments for use in the investigations.
+During the early part of 1935 an agreement was reached between the Soil Conservation Service of the U. S. Department of Agriculture and the California Institute of Technology which resulted in the establishment of a cooperative laboratory for the purpose of studying the hydraulic aspects of soil erosion and the flow characteristics of streams carrying suspended and bed loads.
+To house that part of the work to be carried out on the campus a one story building has been erected.
+It has a floor space of about 4,500 square feet and contains the equipment used in the study of the more fundamental aspects of soil erosion.
+This equipment includes: (a) a transportation flume designed to study primarily the flow of a fluid carrying a suspended load.
+It is of the closed circuit type and circulates both the water and the solids in suspension.
+It is about 70 feet long and has an adjustable gradient.
+The maximum rate of flow is 5 cubic feet per second. (b) A flume for the study of rate of reduction of bed load.
+This is also of the circulating type with a mechanical elevator for the larger particles of the bed material. (c) A glass-walled flume for special studies.
+In addition to this apparatus, the building provides space for a fineness laboratory and shop space for the construction of models and instruments for use in the investigations. (d) For studies of field problems an outdoor model basin has been erected with provision for either clear or silt-laden flow.
+The length is 60 feet and the maximum rate of flow is 5 cubic feet per second.